A brief history of the toilet – DW – 11/18/2024

 As the years went on, the bathroom situation did not improve dramatically.
 Common people typically relieved themselves in stables or fields.

 Even the nobility at the court of Louis XIV did not seem to attach much importance to privacy and hygiene.
-Although there were 2,000 rooms in the castle of Versailles, there was only one toilet in the building.
+Although there were 2,000 rooms in the Palace of Versailles, there was only one toilet in the building.
 Chamber pots were often overflowing and dumped directly out of the palace's finely crafted windows.
-When the Sun King hosted one of his famous castle festivals, noble guests relieved themselves in the castle park.
+When the Sun King hosted one of his famous lavish festivals, noble guests relieved themselves in the park.

 Delayed success for the flushing toilet